 CULTURE & SOCIAL LOCATION

 Culture refers to beliefs, values, rituals, customs, institutions, social roles, and relationships that are shared among identifiable groups of people.
 Typically, one’s own culture is taken for granted; it feels entirely natural, consisting of those assumptions and routines that make the world what it is “supposed” to be.
-Unconscious learning and modeling play important roles in the ...
+Unconscious learning and modeling play important ...